 2.1 Planting materials

-Moringa oleifera seeds were collected from farmer’s plot, which is located in the Serdang, Selangor.
-The seeds were sown directly into seedling tray.
+Moringa oleifera seeds were collected from farmer’s plot, which is located in the Serdang, Selangor, Malaysia.
+The seeds were sown directly into seedling trays.
 Media used were mixtures of topsoil, sand and compost with a 3:2:1 ratio.
 Seeds were planted in seedling trays at a depth of up to 2 cm.
-Following germination, which occurred between 7 and 10 days after sowing, only one vigorous seedling was selected and transplanted into each polybag filled with mix soil as the growth medium.
+Following germination, which occurred between 7 and 10 days after sowing, only one vigorous seedling was selected and transplanted into each polybag filled with soil mix as the growth medium.
 The polybags were watered daily to maintain adequate moisture levels for seedling growth.
 The polybags were placed in nursery environment for optimal growth conditions.

 2.2 Fertilizer applications

-The organic fertilizers used in this study were derived from composts made using poultry manure as the primary component.
+The organic fertilizers used in this study were derived from compost made using poultry manure as the primary component.
 The chemical properties of organic fertilizers derived from poultry manure compost can vary depending on factors such as the composting process, the feedstock used, and the age of the compost.
-However, in general, poultry manure compost is rich in essential macronutrients and micronutrients.
+However, in general, poultry manure compost is rich in essential macronutrients and some micronutrients.
 These composts served as a source of essential nutrients, including nitrogen, phosphorus, and potassium, which are vital for plant growth.
 The chemical composition of the commercial bio-organic fertilizer (Jutani Super), as specified in the attached product description, is based on nutrient analysis, indicating an NPK content of more than 10% along with trace elements (TE).

 2.3 Experimental design and treatments

 The trials were conducted using a Randomized Complete Block Design (RCBD), which included four different rates of organic fertilizer treatments with four replications.
 The treatments were formulated as follows: T1: 100 g of organic fertilizer, T2: 200 g of organic fertilizer, T3: 300 g of organic fertilizer and T4: 0 of organic fertilizer (control).
 Each treatment consisted of 10 plants per replication, resulting in total of 160 plants being involved in this study.
-The experimental units consisted of polybags measuring 20 x 25 cm, each containing 1.0 kg of mix soil.
+The experimental units consisted of polybags measuring 20 x 25 cm, each containing 1.0 kg of soil mix.
 Depending on the treatment, commercial bio-organic fertilizer was added in varying amounts.
 The fertilizer was applied 14 days after transplanting.

 2.4 Data Collections